Júlia Báthory: Move back to Hungary – 1940

-Báthory remained in Paris until 1939, but moved to Budapest in January 1940 in order to save her studio.
-She worked continuously until 1944, when the operations of war reached the territory of Hungary.
-During this period she received a number of awards and accolades, including a gold medal at the Milano Trienale in 1940, awards from the Ministry of Culture in 1942 and 1943, an award from the city of Kassa in the Second Hungarian Exhibition of Applied Arts, a silver medal from the National Organisation of the Applied Artists of Hungary, and a gold medal from Budapest.
+Báthory remained in Paris until late 1939, but moved to Budapest in January 1940 in order to save her studio during World War II.
+She worked continuously until 1944, when the operations of war and the Red Army reached Hungary.
+During this period she received a number of awards and accolades, including a gold medal at the Milan Triennial VII in 1940, awards from the Ministry of Culture in 1942 and 1943, an award from the city of Kassa in the Second Hungarian Exhibition of Applied Arts, a silver medal from the National Organisation of the Applied Artists of Hungary, and a gold medal from Budapest.

 Báthory worked abroad with interior designer Elek Falus during this period.
 She produced engraved and cut figural panneau that covered columns for the Zürich exhibition hall of the Goldberger Textil Company.
 Many of her pieces at this time were ecclesiastical.
 These pieces continued a religious theme she had used earlier when creating work in 1937 for the Exhibition of Religious Art (l'Exposition d'art religieux, 1935) in Strasbourg.
 She received great attention for one of her engraved triptichons.

-During World War II, Báthory's studio was almost completely destroyed.
+In the duration of World War II, Báthory's studio was almost completely destroyed.
 After the war ended she was frequently robbed, and a great number of irreplaceable documents, machines, and works of art disappeared.
 Her return to Hungary - originally intended as a temporary stay - became permanent.
 Despite the thefts and her separation from Paris, Báthory continued her work with enthusiasm.
 In 1949, she created an educational system for glass design at the Moholy-Nagy University of Art and Design (formerly known as the College of Applied Arts), however, the system could not be realized at that time.
-Years later in 1953, she had the opportunity to enact her educational system at the Secondary School of Fine and Applied Arts.
+Years later in 1952, she founded the Glass Faculty at the Secondary School of Fine Arts and Applied Arts in Budapest, where evening studies of glassworking existed since 1933 by the Hungarian painter Zoltán Veress.
+In 1953, she had the opportunity to enact her educational system as a teacher at the Secondary School of Fine and Applied Arts.